 This chapter opens with four angels holding back the destructive winds of the four cardinal directions.
 Few commentators believe that these four angels are holding back literal wind.
-According to Hebrews 1:7, winds represent angels: “In speaking of the angels he says, ‘He makes his angels winds.’”2 The four winds being held back in v.
+According to Hebrews 1:7, winds represent angels: “In speaking of the angels he says, ‘He makes his angels winds.’”1 I believe the four winds being held back in v.
 1 are the four horsemen of Revelation 6.
 As noted by G.K.
-Beale the four horsemen of Revelation 6:1-8 are “modeled” after the four horsemen of Zechariah 6:1-8 who are explicitly identified as “the four winds of heaven” in Zechariah 6:5:3“And the angel answered and said unto me, These are the four winds of heaven, which go forth from standing before the Lord of all the earth [emphasis mine].”4 The word translated winds in Zechariah 6:5 is ruach which is also often translated spirits.
+Beale the four horsemen of Revelation 6:1-8 are “modeled” after the four horsemen of Zechariah 6:1-8 who are explicitly identified as “the four winds of heaven” in Zechariah 6:5:2“And the angel answered and said unto me, These are the four winds of heaven, which go forth from standing before the Lord of all the earth [emphasis mine].”3 The word translated winds in Zechariah 6:5 is ruach which is also often translated spirits.
 Ruach means breath, wind, spirit.

 The fact that the four winds which appear to be the four horsemen of Revelation 6:1-8 are held back in the beginning of Revelation 7 implies that the events predicted in Revelation 6 take place after those of Revelation 7.
 This fact is again implied in Revelation 7:3.
 In this v. an angel from the east says to the angels of the four winds, “Do not harm the land or the sea or the trees until we put a seal on the foreheads of the servants of our God.”
 It is clear that the LAND WAS HARMED in Revelation 6:14 when “every MOUNTAIN and ISLAND was removed from its place.”
 This contradiction between Revelation 7:3 and Revelation 6:14 shows that though John sees Revelation 6 before Revelation 7 this is just the order in which John sees his vision and is not the order of its fulfilment.